 I go on a lot of cruises.
 People frequently ask me about the onboard art auctions and if they’re a scam or not.
 I’ve struggled with this myself over the years.
 Is Park West a legitimate company to deal with?
 Note: This post will cover the actual buying process, not necessarily the legitimacy of any or quality of any of their artwork.
+Please assume that any “art” you buy on a cruise is a fancy poster or print, and nothing is a one-of-kind original or even limited.
 Here’s my recent experience:

 I’ve bought a number of inexpensive items onboard before.
 Usually a few animation works that are usually sub-$100.
 These are the types of things that are glorified fancy posters printed on high quality glossy gallery paper.
 They look nice.
 Where Park West really makes their money back is on the framing of these items.
 It could cost upwards of $200-300+ to frame a $65 print.
 However, these same prices apply to one that you pay $2000 for as well, so you have to consider these things when choosing what you buy.